Grip (percussion): Traditional grip

 Traditional grip can also be useful when playing with brushes in a stirring motion.
 Normally this style is used in a jazz context.
-The underhand grip naturally angles the left hand farther away from the right hand than would matched grip and allows more room for crossovers and sweeping maneuvers across the surface of the drum.
+The underhand grip naturally angles the left hand further away from the right hand than would matched grip and allows more room for crossovers and sweeping maneuvers across the surface of the drum.

 Physiologically, the traditional left underhand grip uses fewer muscles than the right overhand grip and this causes each muscle to do a larger percentage of the work.
 Matched grip is therefore technically easier to play, though for reasons stated above, it is not always the superior choice for every application.

 Matched grip

 Matched grip (also known as parallel grip) is a method of holding drum sticks and mallets to play percussion instruments.
-In the matched grip each hand holds its stick in the same way, whereas in the traditional grip, each hand holds the stick differently.
+In the matched grip, each hand holds the stick in the same way, whereas in the traditional grip, each hand holds the stick differently.
 Almost all commonly used matched grips are overhand grips.
 Specific forms of the grip are French grip, German grip, and American grip.

 The matched grip is performed by gripping the drum sticks with one's index finger and middle finger curling around the bottom of the stick and the thumb on the top.
 This allows the stick to move freely and bounce after striking a percussion instrument.
 Any of the major grips below can be played with an index finger fulcrum, a middle finger fulcrum, or a combination of both.
 The fulcrum can also be placed on the first or second knuckles of the primary fulcrum finger.
 These options lead to many technical variations in playing position.
 All of the grips, with all of the fulcrum variations, apply to the right hand of traditional grip as well.